Intellection/rails_notebook/README.md

 	$ bundle

-TODO: Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
-Make sure the API you are showing off is obvious, and that your code is short and concise.

 Make sure there is no ~/Library/Jupyter/kernels directory.
 If there is, make sure this is removed before running.

+Please ensure that the following dependencies are installed prior to running the Rails Notebook.

+1) ipython - 4.0.2

+2) Rails - 4.2.5

+3) conda 3.19.0

+4) ruby 2.2.1p85

+5) sqlite 3.9.2

+6) Anaconda 2.1.0

+7) Python 2.7.11 (comes with Anaconda 2.1.0)

 Run to start the notebook navigate to the root of the Rails application and run:

     rake rails_notebook

+Also ensure that the notebook is marked as a "Trusted" under File > Trusted Notebook.
+You may be prompted to restart the notebook.

 ## Why does Rails_notebook exist?

-TODO: A short description of the motivation behind the creation and maintenance of the project.
-This should explain **why** the project exists.
+The Rails Notebook is a web application that allows you to create and share documents that contain live code, equations, visualizations and explanatory text.
 ## Core aims of Rails_notebook

+Visualization of:

+1) Database queries

+2) Database Schema

+3) Flame charts

+4) Routes

+5) Barcharts

-Visualization of: Database queries, Database Schema, Flame charts, Routes, Barcharts and more to come.
+... and more to come.

 ## Contributors

-@Nick, @Tsu-Shiuan
+@Brendon, @Nick, @Tsu-Shiuan

 ## License